 16 weeks: FVRCP + FeLV booster and Rabies

 Rabies is a virus that is spread through the saliva of infected animals.
 Dogs and cats can contract it through bite wounds or when saliva from an infected animal comes into contact with an open cut or mucous membranes.
-The most common symptom of infection include neurologic changes, such as behavior changes, disorientation, inability to walk.
+The most common symptom of infection include neurologic signs, such as behavior changes, disorientation or inability to walk.
 Foaming at the mouth sometimes occurs if the virus causes paralysis of the jaw and throat muscles.

 Canine parvovirus is very contagious and primarily affects unvaccinated or incompletely vaccinated puppies or young adult dogs.
 It is transmitted when an unvaccinated dog comes into contact with the feces (stool) of an infected dog.
 Parvo can even be carried on shoes and clothing and can survive for several months in contaminated soil.
 The symptoms of parvo include lethargy, vomiting, diarrhea with or without blood, loss of appetite, and dehydration.